latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-This interface is executed every time `Entity` is flushed **before** SQL query is executed in MySQL database.
+The `PluginInterfaceEntityFlushing` interface is called every time an Entity is flushed prior to the execution of the SQL query in the MySQL database.
+The `EventEntityFlushing` object contains information about the changes, such as the type of action (Insert, Update, or Delete), the entity name, ID, and the values of the fields before and after the SQL query.

-Object `EventEntityFlushed` holds whole information about changes:
+Additionally, the EventEntityFlushing object provides a method `SetMetaData()` which allows you to store extra parameters in the flush entity event that can be used in subsequent plugin interfaces, such as [PluginInterfaceEntityFlushed](/guide/plugins.html#plugininterfaceentityflushed).

 ```go
 func (p *MyDebuggerPlugin) PluginInterfaceEntityFlushing(engine Engine, event EventEntityFlushing) {